ddrlve/Indonesian-Earthquake-Markov-Chain-Model-AoL-AI/README.md

 - Trained on historical data (2010-2019)
 - Assumes stationary earthquake patterns
 - Does not account for: tectonic stress buildup, foreshocks, geological changes
-- Best for medium-term forecasting (1-10 days)
+- Best for medium-term probabilistic forecasting (1-10 days)

 ---